• Oak Wide Plank Floors

 Hickory floors are a perennial best seller at our sawmill; here at Hull Forest Products we utilize Hickory species native to the Northeast to make our wide plank Hickory flooring in grades from clear to character.
 Our Hickory floors are tough and impact resistant, and we recommend Hickory for kitchens and other high traffic areas.
 If you have little tolerance for dings and dents, a Hickory floor may be a good choice for you.

-The striking color variation in Hickory can be played up with a clear finish (see figure 1 above) or the color difference can be minimized with a brown or darker colored stain (see figure 2 below).
+The striking color variation in Hickory can be played up with a clear finish (see figure 1 above) or the color difference can be minimized through the use of stain (see figures 2 and 3 below).

 Hickory wide plank flooring, natural grade.